aferriss/p5Fbo/README.md

 Tells p5 to start rendering into the framebuffer.
 Call this before you before you want to use the fbo.

-### `pFbo.clear(r, g, b, a)`

-Simliar to the default clear function.
-This clears the color and depth of the fbo.
-The RGBA arguments are optional, but if omitted will default to 0.

-I will deprecate this function once [#5515](https://github.com/processing/p5.js/pull/5515) lands.

 ### `p5Fbo.end()`

 Tells p5 to stop rendering into the framebuffer.
 It's very important to remember to call this function, otherwise p5 will keep rendering into the framebuffer, and you'll get weird results on screen.